TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Introduction

-\item We introduce an end-to-end test generation framework that automatically generates test scenarios based on traffic rules for violation detection and fault analysis for ADS testing.
+\begin{itemize} \item We propose an end-to-end framework for automated test generation based on traffic rules, enabling violation detection and fault analysis for ADS testing.
+The code is open-sourced at \url{https://zenodo.org/records/14346539}.

-\item To the best of our knowledge, we are the first to use an LLM to extract knowledge from driving scenarios described in natural language.
-We suggest prompts based on multi-stage, in-context few-shot learning to produce formal test scenario representations.
+\item We are the first to use an LLM to extract knowledge from natural language traffic rules.
+To address LLM limitations in ADS test generation, we introduce a tailored DSL and a traffic rule parsing pipeline combining modular, in-context few-shot learning and knowledge validation for accurate scenario representation.

-\item We conduct extensive experiments on the CARLA simulation platform, generating 217 scenarios across eight maps.
-In these scenarios, we detect 700 errors in four ADSs.
-The detailed error logs can be crucial for pinpointing the violations' root causes.